 December’s Evening Planets:

 Mars is found between Capricornus the Sea Goat and Aquarius the Water Bearer until 9 PM this month.
 Bright Venus will be between Sagittarius the Archer and Capricornus the until around 8 PM.
 Mercury can be seen in Sagittarius the Archer for about one hour after sunset in the second and third weeks of December.
 Find Uranus in Pisces the Fish and Neptune in Aquarius the Water Bearer.

 December’s Evening Stars:

-Spot The Winter Triangle: Sirius, the brightest star viewed from Earth, in Canis Major the Great Dog, Betelgeuse in Orion the Hunter, and Procyon in Canis Minor the Small Dog as of 8 PM.
-Find Castor and Pollux in Gemini the Twins, Rigel in Orion, Aldeberan in Taurus the Bull, and bright Capella in Auriga the Charioteer.
-See the stars of constellations Andromeda, Cassiopeia, Perseus, Cepheus, Draco, Aries, Taurus, and Ursa Major and Ursa Minor (the Big and Little Dippers).
+Spot the Summer Triangle of Vega in Lyra the Harp; Deneb in Cygnus the Swan; and Altair in Aquila the Eagle, until 9 PM, setting earlier every night.
+The Winter Triangle of Sirius (the brightest star viewed from Earth) in Canis Major the Great Dog; Betelgeuse in Orion the Hunter; and Procyon in Canis Minor the Small Dog, will be up beginning at 9 PM.
+Find Castor and Pollux in Gemini the Twins, Rigel in Orion, Aldebaran in Taurus the Bull, and bright Capella in Auriga the Charioteer.
+See the stars of constellations Andromeda, Cassiopeia, Perseus, Cepheus, Draco, Aries, Taurus, Pegasus, and Ursa Major and Ursa Minor (the Big and Little Dippers).